edicostasp/Landing_Page/README.md

 ## Project Tree
 Folder | Files
 -------|-------
-root   | index.html
+\root   | index.html
-css | styles.css
+\root\css | styles.css
-js | app.js
+\root\js | app.js

-* root
-    * __css___styles.css
-    * __js___app.js
-    * __index.html
-    * __README.md
+## How to Run the project
+    - To run the project, you can download this files in each related folder and open the index.html file.
 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
+The project has some HTML and CSS styling to display a static version of the Landing Page project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.

 To get started, open `js/app.js` and start building out the app's functionality